“When words and prejudices evaporate, the silence of art seduces.” – original quote by Lorena Villalobos

 From a very young age I was proficient at drawing, depicting the human form and objects in perspective with ease and facility.
-I guess it came naturally to me.
-As I grew and matured I found my
+It came naturally to me.
+As I grew and matured I found my interests

-interests gravitating toward dance and music as well as the visual arts.
+gravitating toward dance and music as well as the visual arts.
 I am convinced that these three disciplines arise from the same deep-seated human impulses.
-I also believe that the influence
+I also believe that the influence of all

 Though many artists' careers have a progression of a few starkly defined "stages", I personally have never striven to define my work in epochs or periods.
 Moving on to the "new" and abandoning the "old" with some kind of a linear trajectory is a concept that is foreign to me.
 Maybe that is because I continually refresh my creativity by changing from one medium to another - oil on canvas to watercolor, acrylics to original prints, carving to collage.

 What can a serious artist do when feeling equally motovated to create abstract as well as figurative works?
 For me, what I have discovered is a natural compromise attained by making my figurative art "looser" and my abstractions more palpable.
 In doing this I involve rhythms from dance and music as well along with my love of nature.
 I depend on the almost musical moodiness of color and the textural "rhythms" in nature, often just at the edge of chaos, to make my work accessible.
 To transport the viewer and stir feelings, emotions and long forgotten memories and to attempt to communicate something more and more intangible; more and more personal.
 LOV

 Thoughts from Carlos Francisco Echeverria - Writer, Art Historian and former Costa Rican Minister of Culture.

 Fragility and strength in the art of Lorena Villalobos

 The works of Lorena Villalobos are, strictly speaking, neither abstract nor figurative.
 It could be said that they are evocative, to the extent that they rely on visible reality to build intense and complex images, enriched by the artist's ideas and imagination.